India now has predictable tax, FDI regimes: Modi at WEF 2021

-New Delhi, Jan 28 (IANS) Outlining economic reforms in India and marketing the country as a favourable destination to global investors, Prime Minister Narendra Modi on Thursday said that India has now has predictable tax and FDI regimes.
+New Delhi: Outlining economic reforms in India and marketing the country as a favourable destination to global investors, Prime Minister Narendra Modi on Thursday said that India has now has predictable tax and FDI regimes.

 Addressing the World Economic Forum's Davos Dialogue, he said that the government is also working on the front of ease of doing business.